bbauska/W3Cx-4of5-thru-May-2024/README.md

 [Try it on JSBin](https://jsbin.com/nuxanaf/edit?html,output) - look at the code, which includes the previous source code extract.

-## 3.2.3 Uploading files and monitoring progress
+<h3 id="ch3-2-3">3.2.3 Uploading files and monitoring progress</h3>

 We saw how to download files.
 Let's see now how we can upload files!

 Uploading a file means sending it to a remote server.
-In this example, we will

-just look at the simplest possible thing: uploading one single file.
+In this example, we will just look at the simplest possible thing: uploading one single file.
-Later on, in the course,

-course you will see how to upload multiple files, including form input fields and
+Later on, in the course, course you will see how to upload multiple files, including form input fields and so on.

-so on.
 We've got a file selector here: an input type=file, and we will select one file.

 For example, here I'm selecting an mp3 song.
 As soon as the file has